Bira/octopus-carnival/_drafts/wir-mm-4e-otyugh.md

 like fetid swamps, middens, sewers, mass graves, and so on.
 I think some editions make them sapient, but here they're mostly just animals.

-These beasts behave like ambush scavengers, something which you don't really find in the real world.
+These beasts behave like ambush scavengers, something which you don't find often in the real world.
 They bury themselves in mounds of filth, or submerge themselves in pools of tainted water and such.
 Their central tentacle contains their eyes and nostrils, so they use it to peek at their surroundings.
 They strike with their other two clawed tentacles at any unlucky creatures that pass by, kill them, and add them to the pile to wait until their flesh is rotten and good for eating.
-They will obviously also eat whatever rot was already there, of course.
+They will also eat whatever rot was already there, of course.

 You can't really tame an otyugh, but lots of people use them as natural garbage disposals because if you put them in your middens or sewers they'll happily stay